 - Titles and descriptions must not include real names, codenames, faction or group names, emoji, emoticons, HTML, or URLs.

-- Descriptions must be written by the submitting agent, not be copied from other sources such as Wikipedia.
+- Descriptions must be written by the submitting agent, not copied from other sources such as Wikipedia.

 - Titles and descriptions must not contain any content which violates the Ingress Terms of Service.